 All of that changed after I discovered this easy baking method.

-Never mind that it takes less time to prep (five minutes) than I spent sleepily scrolling through Instagram this morning while brushing my teeth (much more than five minutes).
+- This easy baked salmon takes less time to prep (five minutes) than I spent sleepily scrolling through Instagram this morning while brushing my teeth (much more than five minutes).

-Never mind that it’s only five ingredients.
+- It’s only five ingredients.

-Never mind that you can make it with one hand, sip your wine with the other, and pet your dog/kids/loving-but-needy significant other at the same time.
+- You can make it with one hand, sip your wine with the other, and pet your dog/kids/loving-but-needy significant other at the same time.

-It feels fancy.
+Yes, it feels fancy.
 It looks fancy.
 It eats fancy.